DataDog/hiring-engineers/answers.md

   _API Generated Timeboard:_
   ![API Generated Timeboard](screenshots/api_generated_timeboard.png "API Generated Timeboard")

-* Accessed the dashboard through the dashboard list and set the timeboard's timeframe to the past 5 minutes
+* Accessed the dashboard through the dashboard list and set the timeboard's timeframe to the past 5 minutes.

   _Timeboard for the Past 5 Minutes:_
   ![Timeboard for the Past 5 Minutes](screenshots/timeboard_past_5mins.png "Timeboard for the Past 5 Minutes")